 So what is CPRA?
 CPRA is an act that serves as an amendment to the CCPA – the California Consumer Privacy Act of 2018.
 Whilst the CCPA is still relevant to follow in it’s rules too, the CPRA has been put in place to help redefine and expand on the CCPA to help protect and strengthen the rights of every resident in California.

 With this act in place, consumers have an easier job of opting out, as well as businesses being responsible for data privacy management.
-46% of customers feel like they’ve lost control over their own data, so the CPRA is something that consumers in California will welcome.
+About 46% of customers feel like they’ve lost control over their own data, so the CPRA is someplace where consumers in California can say: “Do Not Sell My Information in California.”

 For many businesses, the act has impacted the work process when it comes to collecting and managing consumer data.
 It’s likely made it harder for businesses to keep hold of the data too.